goharbor/harbor/docs/installation_guide.md

 ```

 ## Troubleshooting
-1. When Harbor does not work properly, run the below commands to find out 6 containers of Harbor are all in **UP** status:
+1. When Harbor does not work properly, run the below commands to find out if all containers of Harbor are in **UP** status:
 ```
     $ sudo docker-compose ps
        Name                      Command               State                  Ports